Year 1800-1849

 The Battle of Copenhagen, as painted by Nicholas Pocock (left).
 Vice Admiral Horatio Lord Nelson (right).

-Denmark was in dispute with Britain over the right to search neutral ships.
-As a neutral country, Denmark claimed the right to trade with any country and to transport any goods except for a narrow range defined as specific war materials.
-Britain saw the right to stop and search neutral ships as a matter of stopping French expansion under Napoleon, and ultimately the very survival of the British Isles.
+In the years leading up to 1801, Denmark was in dispute with Britain over the right to search neutral ships.
+As a neutral country to the conflict between Britain and France, Denmark claimed the right to trade with any country and to transport any goods except for a narrow range defined as specific war materials.
+Britain on her side saw the right to stop and search neutral ships as a matter of stopping French expansion under Napoleon, and ultimately the very survival of the British Isles.
 For Denmark it primarily meant money.
 Because of the British-French war, neutral ships were in huge demand and the Danish merchant fleet was making massive profits.

 For Denmark the political answer to this situation was an alliance with other neutral nations, to actively protect their merchant ships from being stopped and investigated.
 Denmark actively prompted Russia to instigate such an alliance, the League of Armed Neutrality.
 This was, however, not an entirely prudent move by Denmark, as Tsar Paul was considered insane and his actions therefore not always quite predictable.
 The treaty was ratified by Russia, Sweden, Prussia and Denmark in Copenhagen on 4 November 1800.
 According to the treaty, if war for some reason broke out between Russia and Britain, Denmark would be forced to take Russia’s side.

 The British government rapidly decided to take out the Danish fleet, which was strategically well placed at the entrance to the Baltic.
-In early 1801, a powerful fleet was assembled at Great Yarmouth under the command of Admiral Sir Hyde Parker with Vice-Admiral Lord Nelson under him.
-The British fleet sailed from Yarmouth on 12 March.
+In early 1801, a powerful British fleet was assembled at Great Yarmouth under the command of Admiral Sir Hyde Parker with Vice-Admiral Lord Nelson under him.
+The British fleet sailed from Yarmouth on 12 March 1801.

 According to the treaty, Denmark should expect assistance from both the Russian and the Swedish fleets, which together with the Danish fleet would be able to muster a formidable force with no less than 123 ships of the line (battleships).
 So things did not look so bad for Denmark, after all.